1. The First Anglo-Burmese War began in __________.

 Explanation: Dalhousie annexed Pegu, bringing Lower Burma under British control.

-8. The Third Anglo-Burmese War occurred in:
+8. The Third Anglo-Burmese War occurred in__________.

 A) 1872